Nikhub7-dotcom/ReWear/README.md

 To create a global AI-powered fashion ecosystem
 where every garment is intelligently evaluated
-and redirected to its most sustainable next life.
+in real time and redirected to its most sustainable next life.

-EcoThrift aims to make sustainability **practical, measurable, and accessible**.
+EcoThrift aims to make sustainability **practical, measurable, intelligent, and scalable**.

 ---